Is TooDamnEasy.com A Scam?

 Now, the bad: This list is long.
 First off, cash gifting programs such as TooDamnEasy.com are not attractive for many people who’ve had bad experiences with such programs earlier.
 They were all the rage in the 80s, remember?

 Also, the entry level of TooDamnEasy.com is simply out of the reach of anyone starting out, or testing the waters.
-At $6,600 a pop, you’d better be serious about this, or have a lot of money to spare.Important!
-If you're ready for success, and you're looking for an honest, ethical, and legitimate way to make money online, then I STRONGLY recommend you click here to check out our #1 rated business opportunity!
+At $6,600 a pop, you’d better be serious about this, or have a lot of money to spare.NEW!
+If you’re looking for an ethical way to build a real, purpose-driven business you are truly passionate about, then I STRONGLY recommend you click here to see our #1 recommended business!

 Also, while TooDamnEasy.com requires all prospective members to quote a referral ID when calling about a membership, there is no tracking system available to you.
 That means you don’t really have a way of knowing which marketing materials actually work, and which don’t.
 You also don’t know whether you have actually been credited for your contacts.